bgamari/ghc-wiki-import/explicit-call-stack.md

   SRCLOC\_ANNOTATE pragma](http://repetae.net/john/computer/jhc/jhc.html):

   - every call to `head` gets replaced with `head_check $currentLocation`
-  - you get to write `head_check` yourself, with type
+  - in jhc, you get to write `head_check` yourself, with type

     ```wiki
     		head_check :: String -> [a] -> a
     ```

+It'd be nicer if you didn't have to write `head_check` yourself, but instead the compiler wrote it.

 1. But what about the caller of the function that calls head?
 Obviously we'd like to pass that on too!